RonLinu/ydownloader/README.md

-Experimental web application using yt-dlp to download videos via a websocket on the target PC.
+Experimental web application to download videos via a websocket on the target PC.

 The application is now fully operational using the Node.js web socket server.

-To install the web socket server:
+To be able to run the web socket server:
-- install Node.js on your system
+- Node.js must be installed on your system
+- yt-dlp and ffmepg utilities must be installed and in your PATH
+- on Linux/MacOS only, insure xterm terminal is installed
 - add the "websocket" directory on your drive

 To run:
+- start with the ydownloader.sh (on Linux/MacOS)
+   or
-- start with the ydownloader.sh (for Linux/MacOS  or ydownloader.vbs (for Windows)
+- start with ydownloader.vbs (on Windows)

 The server will (should:) automatically open the web application using your default browser.